Raimondo della Torre: Career

 A leading exponent of the Guelph (pro-papal) side in the struggle between papacy, the Holy Roman Emperor and the Italian communes, Raimondo was appointed as patriarch/lord of Aquileia on 21 December 1273.
 After the battle of Desio, the defeated members of the della Torre family took shelter under him in Friuli.

 During his tenure as patriarch, he constantly warred against the nearby Republic of Venice, first in the conflict for Capodistria (1274–1279) and then for Trieste (1283–1291).
 After raising an army of some 45,000 infantry and 5,000 horsemen, he was able to storm the fortress of Moccò in 1289, and after the peace of Treviso (1291) he annexed Trieste to the patriarchate.
 He later pushed back an assault by the Da Camino of Treviso and suppressed several rebellions of his vassals.
 In 1297 he also quenched a rebellion of the counts of Gorizia.

+Death

 Raimondo died in 1299 and was buried in the basilica of Aquileia.